-EMDOM USA Products
+EMDOM USA Products Page 1 Page 2

 TO VIEW FULL SIZE IMAGES: USERNAME and PASSWORD are both "mm"

-| EMDOM USA is based in New York City, and was founded in 2004.
+EMDOM USA is based in New York City, and was founded in 2004.
 Since they make a variety of Military, Law Enforcement and EMS-related products that can be used for 1st, 2nd and 3rd line gear, I figured I'd put them all on one page instead of spreading them around the site.
-EMDOM's design work is based in the U.S., and the products are manufactured in Hong Kong.
 They're very open to new ideas and are constantly striving to bring out new products or improve on the ones they already have.
 All their products use 1000D Cordura, and high-quality materials.
 Stitching and construction are excellent.
 All are MOLLE compatible (using malice clips) and modular.
 EMDOM USA's website is one of the few manufacturer sites that feature extremely detailed photos and descriptions of their products, and include views of their products mounted in different configurations.
 So, rather than being redundant, I'll keep my descriptions brief, and urge the visitor to check out EMDOM's site for the nitty gritty - I've provided the links to the individual product pages in my writeup.
-Ken at EMDOM has put together a page showing the different fabrics offered by EMDOM alongside other common items for colour comparison - "Colour Matters". |
+Ken at EMDOM has put together a page showing the different fabrics offered by EMDOM alongside other common items for colour comparison - "Colour Matters".
+Update - I now collaborate with EMDOM on designs and have introduced several EMDOM-MM products. |

 EMDOM USA/MM Gunslinger Sling